 Regardless of what Kentucky surety bond you need, Lance Surety Bonds has got you covered.
-Our agents have a wealth of experience in underwriting all types of surety bonds, and thanks to our A-rated and T-listed surety partners, we can provide high-quality bonds at competitive rates.
+Our agents have a wealth of experience in underwriting all types of surety bonds, including mortgage broker bonds, auto dealer bonds, freight broker bonds and other license and permit bonds.
+Thanks to our A-rated and T-listed surety partners, we can provide high-quality bonds at competitive rates.

 In most cases, surety bonds can be compared to insurance.
 The protection they provide, however, is not for your business, but rather for the people you do business with.
 In case of a violation or fraud on your part, the affected party can file a bond claim against you.
 Read our “What is a Surety Bond?” page to learn more about surety bonds.
 Unlike insurance, surety bonds protect clients and regulating authorities, not your business.
 In addition, surety bonds differ from insurance in that you are still ultimately liable for any bond claims.